Conservative wave: Paraguay

 In Paraguay, the conservative, right-wing Colorado Party ruled the country for over sixty years, including the dictatorship of Alfredo Stroessner that lasted thirty-five years, from 1954 to 1989, and was supported by the United States.

-Paraguay is one of the poorest countries of South America and lest developed countries according to the Human Development Index.
-This dominant-party system was temporarily broken in the 2008 Paraguayan general election, when practically the entire opposition united in the Patriotic Alliance for Change managed to elect Fernando Lugo, aformer Bishop and member of the Christian Democratic Party, as President of Paraguay.
+Paraguay is one of the poorest countries of South America and least developed countries according to the Human Development Index.
+This dominant-party system was temporarily broken in the 2008 Paraguayan general election, when practically the entire opposition united in the Patriotic Alliance for Change managed to elect Fernando Lugo, a former Bishop and member of the Christian Democratic Party, as President of Paraguay.
 Lugo's government was praised for its social reforms, including investments in low-income housing, the introduction of free treatment in public hospitals, the introduction of cash transfers for Paraguay's most impoverished citizens, and indigenous rights.
 Nevertheless, Lugo did not finish his period as he was impeached, despite enjoying very high approval ratings and popularity.
-The impeachment of Lugo was rejected by the Inter-American Commission on Human Rights, condemned by both right-wing and left-wing governments, and considered a coup d'état by UNASUR and Mercosur, and treated accordingly with sanctions and suspensions for Paraguay.
+The impeachment of Lugo was rejected by the Inter-American Commission on Human Rights, condemned by both right-wing and left-wing governments, and considered a coup d'état by UNASUR and Mercosur, which responded with sanctions and suspensions for Paraguay.
 Lugo was later elected to the Senate of Paraguay and became President of the Senate.
 He was replaced by Vice President Federico Franco, who was distanced from Lugo by ideological reasons, opposed to the entry of Venezuela into the Mercosur, and was described as conservative.

 The country's next democratically elected president after the 2013 Paraguayan general election, right-wing Horacio Cartes of the Colorado Party, described by human rights organizations as authoritarian and homophobic, attempted to reform the Constitution of Paraguay to allow himself to be re-elected indefinitely, which caused popular uproar and the 2017 Paraguayan crisis.
-Cartes was also the suspect of money laundry, as well as tax evasion scandals, being described as "significantly corrupt" by the United States.
-He served until 2018, and his successor following the 2018 Paraguayan general election was fellow conservative Mario Abdo Benítez.
+He served until 2018, and his successor following the 2018 Paraguayan general election was fellow conservative Mario Abdo Benítez, who was in turn succeeded by the next conservative president, Santiago Peña, in 2023.